U&W: History

 Watch launched on 7 October 2008, taking over capacity on Sky previously used for UKTV Style +2, which had closed on 15 September 2008 in preparation for the launch.

 The channel would feature general entertainment programmes, primarily from the programming archive of the BBC, who owned a 50% share of the network through the corporation's commercial arm BBC Worldwide.
 Featured programmes included Torchwood, general entertainment programmes, and international versions of popular current British programming, (such as Dancing with the Stars, the US version of Strictly Come Dancing, and the various American editions of Wipeout, which is titled as Total Wipeout USA to avert confusion with the British programme of the same name).
 The channel also featured programmes displaced following the repositioning of other UKTV channels (such as the move of all non-crime drama to the channel following Alibi's launch), and programming already shown on other UKTV channels in greater numbers (such as Traffic Cops).
 The channel controller was Paul Moreton.

 On 15 February 2016, Watch was rebranded as W. The channel's programming would be revamped and would feature original dramas, documentaries, and lifestyle shows.

 The channel went free on satellite on 21 March 2022, one week ahead of a full relaunch of W as a free-to-air channel on both Freeview and Freesat on 28 March.
 The relaunch saw a revised onscreen identity, and a shift in programming to target women.
 To make way for the addition of W, Dave ja vu (the timeshift service of Dave) moved to the position previously occupied by Drama +1, which had been added to the Freeview lineup following UKTV's purchase and closure of CCXTV.

 In November 2023, UKTV announced that it would be rebranding their TV channels and streaming service under the new "U" masterbrand.
 In early July 2024, UKTV started to roll out a similar logo to its "U" masterbrand.
 The logo can be found on the corporate website and on "U" (UKTV Play) On 16 July 2024, W rebranded as U&W.

-The previous W logo, first used once the channel became free-to-air, and is now phased out on the day the channel rebranded.